About Alan Hirsch

 Law School (J.D., 1985).
 While my work has embraced numerous aspects of both the civil and criminal justice

-I am currently in my sixth year teaching in the Legal Studies program at Williams College, where
+I am currently in my eighth year teaching in the Justice and Law Studies program at Williams

-I have also taught Constitutional Law.
-My involvement with the law over two
+College, where I have also taught Constitutional Law.
+My involvement with the

 Law Clerk for Judge Edward Becker on the United States Court of Appeals for the Third Circuit.